HeTM: Transactional Memory for Heterogeneous Systems: Introduction

-This is a notoriously hard problem, as designing efficient fine-grained locking protocols is a complex and error prone task~\cite{TM-easy} that can compromise one of the key principles of modern software development processes, i.e., software composability~\cite{composableTM}.
+This is a notoriously hard problem, as designing efficient fine-grained locking protocols is a complex and error prone task~\cite{TM-easy} that can compromise one of the key principles of modern software development, i.e., software composability~\cite{composableTM}.
 TM addresses exactly this problem: thanks to the abstraction of atomic transactions, programmers only need to specify \textit{which} set of operations/code blocks have to be executed atomically, delegating to the TM implementation the problem of \textit{how} atomicity should be achieved.
-The literature on TM has been very prolific over the last decade, leading to the development of a plethora of solutions in software~\cite{Shavit1995STM,Felber10},

-hardware~\cite{Herlihy93, Yoo2013TSX, Nakaike2015IBM} and combinations thereof~\cite{Damron2006HybridTM}.
+The literature on TM has been very prolific over the last decade, leading to the development of a plethora of solutions in software~\cite{Shavit1995STM,Felber10}, hardware~\cite{Herlihy93, Yoo2013TSX, Nakaike2015IBM} and combinations thereof~\cite{Calciu2014a}.
 Existing TM solutions, however, consider homogeneous systems, in which threads execute either on CPUs~\cite{Yoo2013TSX,Riegel2007TinySTM} \textit{or} on (discrete) GPUs~\cite{Fung2012,Villegas15}.
-As such, existing TM systems fall short in harnessing the full potential of heterogeneous systems, failing to support execution scenarios in which CPUs and GPUs cooperate by concurrently accessing and manipulating the same state~\cite{Hetherington15,Zhong15,Momcilovic14,Mittal15} --- which is precisely the goal pursued by \abstraction.
+As such, existing TM systems fall short in harnessing the full potential of heterogeneous systems, failing to support execution scenarios in which CPUs and GPUs cooperate by concurrently accessing and manipulating the same state~\cite{Hetherington15,Zhong15,Mittal15} --- which is precisely the goal pursued by \abstraction.
+Being an extension of the TM abstraction, \abstraction is particularly attractive for irregular applications, such as graphs and complex data structures that make extensive use of pointers, for which designing scalable locking schemes can be complex. \abstraction enables the possibility of accelerating this class of applications by offloading part of the computations, which would be executed concurrently by some CPU threads, to the GPU.